 - Altered sense of smell

-Other side effects can occur as a result of excess hormone.
+Other side effects can occur as a result of excess hormones.
 Each type of cell in the pituitary gland secretes a specific hormone, so these side effects depend on the characteristics of your individual pituitary tumor.
 Pituitary tumor side effects can include:

 - Excess cortisone, which can cause acne, “moon” face, upper body obesity, excess hair growth in women and bone pain